Aaron7noraA/Flexsim-Simulation/midterm project/README.md

 ### Midterm project

 This assignment I get 94 points<br>
-You can be free to take a look at it, Bonaslayer >_<
+You can be free to take a look at it, Bonuslayer >_<